-During the first quarter of 2018, QNB opened its second branch in Kuwait and increased its holdings in QNB Indonesia, Mansour Bank (Iraq) and QNB Tunisia to 90.96 per cent., 54.2 per cent. and 99.99 per cent., respectively.
+During the first quarter of 2018, QNB opened its second branch in Kuwait and increased its holdings in QNB Indonesia, Al-Mansour Investment Bank (Iraq) and QNB Tunisia to 90.96 per cent., 54.2 per cent. and 99.99 per cent., respectively.
 During the second quarter of 2018, QNB reduced its holdings in QNB ALAHLI Egypt from 97.12 per cent. to 95.0 per cent. in order to comply with local stock exchange regulations relating to free float requirements in Egypt.
+During the first half of 2019, QNB increased its stake in QNB Indonesia to 92.48 per cent.